Twiqbal: Iqbal expansion of Twombly

 The Supreme Court's 2009 Iqbal case elaborated the heightened standard of pleading it established two years previously in Twombly, and established that it was generally applicable in all federal civil litigation and not limited to antitrust law:

 Two working principles underlie our decision in Twombly.
 First, the tenet that a court must accept as true all of the allegations contained in a complaint is inapplicable to legal conclusions. ...
 Second, only a complaint that states a plausible claim for relief survives a motion to dismiss.
 Determining whether a complaint states a plausible claim for relief will, as the Court of Appeals observed, be a context-specific task that requires the reviewing court to draw on its judicial experience and common sense.
 In keeping with these principles a court considering a motion to dismiss can choose to begin by identifying pleadings that, because they are no more than conclusions, are not entitled to the assumption of truth.
 While legal conclusions can provide the framework of a complaint, they must be supported by factual allegations.
 When there are well-pleaded factual allegations, a court should assume their veracity and then determine whether they plausibly give rise to an entitlement to relief.
 Our decision in Twombly illustrates the two-pronged approach.

 Effects of Twiqbal

 The effect of these two decisions has been described as "incredibly consequential" and "controversial".
-After Iqbal was decided, expanding Twomblys reach beyond antitrust law, legislation was introduced to reverse the cases and re-introduce "notice pleading"; neither bill passed.
+After Iqbal was decided, expanding Twomblys reach beyond antitrust law, legislation was introduced, but not passed, to reverse the cases and re-introduce "notice pleading."